 After Hours Emergency: 330-896-6610

-• Crossover pipe installations
+- Crossover pipe installations

-• Right-of-Way driveway pipe maintenance
+- Right-of-Way driveway pipe maintenance

-• Cleaning and repair of underground drainage systems
+- Cleaning and repair of underground drainage systems

-• Culvert installations
+- Culvert installations

-• Supplement CIP system improvements/repairs
+- Supplement CIP system improvements/repairs

-• All other drainage maintenance and repairs as required
+- All other drainage maintenance and repairs as required

 Ditch enclosures may be constructed by the property owner or a contractor.
-It is the responsibility of the property owner to construction access across right-of-way drainage, including installation of a properly sized culvert pipe, appropriate backfill material, and drive apron.
+It is the responsibility of the property owner to provide construction access across right-of-way drainage, including installation of a properly sized culvert pipe, appropriate backfill material, and drive apron.
 Driveway and ditch enclosure permits can be obtained through the Zoning Department and require Engineering Department inspection.

 Public Drainage Way

-by the owner for specific public or semi-public purposes and accepted by Council for such use by, or on behalf of, the public.
+An easement is defined as the right-of-use over or in the property of another, granted by homeowner for specific public or semi-public purposes and accepted by City Council for such use by, or on behalf of the public.

-a) Loss of Life or Reduction in Public Safety
+- Loss of Life or Reduction in Public Safety

-b) Major Property Damage
+- Major Property Damage

-c) Potential for Major Property Damage
+- Potential for Major Property Damage

-d) Minor Property Damage
+- Minor Property Damage

-e) Potential for Minor Property Damage
+- Potential for Minor Potential Damage

-f) Minor Nuisance Flooding
+- Minor Nuisance Flooding